-The Breithorn is a beautifully curved, 4,164 meter (13,661 ft) high mountain peak with its summit lying on the border of Valais, Switzerland and the Aosta Valley in Italy.
-Zermatt in Switzerland would make the best starting point for your trip.
+The Breithorn is a beautifully curved, 4,164 meter (13,661 ft) high mountain peak with its summit lying on the border of Switzerland and Italy.
+Zermatt, in the Swiss Canton of Valais, would make the best starting point for your trip.
 It is considered the easiest of all 4,000 meter peaks in the Alps.
 This is due to the cable car leading to the Klein Matterhorn (3,883 m).
 From that point, a mere 300-meter or 3-hour bid divides you from its summit.
 Still, the terrain is glaciated, making basic alpine knowledge necessary.

 However, it is not only the facility of climbing this mountain that attracts so many climbers.
 The Breithorn is located between the Monte Rosa massif and the Matterhorn, giving it an idyllic location with great views of two awesome mountain ranges.